Fasten your seatbelt and keep your hands inside the carriage as we take a three-day whirl around some of the world’s greatest theme parks.

 Daytime comes down to an either/or decision.
 If you’re entertaining younger kids, head south to seaside Carlsbad and Legoland California, where the fun builds up brick-by-brick.
 Even toddlers will feel like giants walking through the amazingly detailed city scenes, and with over 40 twisting, turning rides this is pint-sized paradise.
 On the other hand, for more grown-up thrills there’s Six Flags Magic Mountain, north of Los Angeles, home of Riddler's Revenge, the world’s tallest and fastest stand-up roller coaster.
 At night, all ages can enjoy the interactive Pirate’s Dinner Adventure with its amazing indoor lagoon and a show where no buckle goes unswashed.

-Oh, and you may perhaps be interested in something called Disneyland?
+Oh, and you may perhaps be interested in something called Disneyland® Resort?
 Today is all about the world’s most visited theme park, which has been delighting the young and the young at heart since 1955.
-Who could fail to get excited walking up Main Street USA with Sleeping Beauty’s Castle up ahead, as instantly recognizable as the White House.
-From there the hardest decision will be which “land” to visit first: go back to the future in Tomorrowland, tour the world of the imagination at Fantasyland or see our very own world as never before in Adventureland.
+Who could fail to get excited walking up Main Street, U.S.A. with the Sleeping Beauty Castle Walk-Through up ahead, as instantly recognizable as the White House.
+From there the hardest decision will be which “land” to visit first: go back to the future in Tomorrowland®, tour the world of the imagination at Fantasyland® or see our very own world as never before in Adventureland®.